Complementarians in Closed Rooms

 Geneva Commons

-Yesterday, the world saw what some Orthodox Presbyterian Church (OPC) and Presbyterian Church in America (PCA) elders were saying about Aimee Byrd, questioning her face, her sexuality, and the presence of her husband, all at a Facebook group called Geneva Commons.
-Byrd tells the story here.
+Yesterday, the world saw what some Orthodox Presbyterian Church (OPC) and Presbyterian Church in America (PCA) elders were saying about Aimee Byrd, commenting on her her appearance, her face, her sexuality, and the presence of her husband, all at a Facebook group called Geneva Commons.

-Here are a few examples, and I'm not including the racist comments to stay on point here.
-These are some screenshots Byrd posted from a private Facebook group, allegedly including some officers in her Orthodox Presbyterian denomination:
+These are quotes from some screenshots Byrd linked to, published from a private Facebook group, allegedly including some officers in her Orthodox Presbyterian denomination:

-Joseph Spurgeon: "I wish her husband loved her enough to tell her to shut up."
+"I wish her husband loved her enough to tell her to shut up."

-Shane Anderson, who said as women age that "they become man-haters because they've used up their sex capitol."
+"they become man-haters because they've used up their sex capitol."

-Bennie Castle: "Why can't these women just take their shoes off and make us some sandwiches!?!"
+"Why can't these women just take their shoes off and make us some sandwiches!?!"

 The comments are quite stunning and revealing.